-A Metropolitan Transit Authority is to be established to co-ordinate and manage the metropolitan public transport system.
-The authority will have the task of ensuring that Melbourne has totally integrated public transport with a single uniform price ticket interchangeable between rail, tram, and bus.
+A Metropolitan Transit Council has been established to co-ordinate and manage the metropolitan public transport system.
+The Council has the task of ensuring that Melbourne has a totally integrated public transport system with a single uniform price ticket interchangeable between rail, tram, and bus.

-In co-operation with Victoria's various transport authorities, the Ministry of Transport has embarked on a \$500m programme to re-equip and modernise the metropolitan transport system with the aim of providing rapid, frequent, and comfortable public transport.
+In co-operation with Victoria's various transport authorities, the Ministry of Transport has embarked on a major programme to re-equip and modernise the metropolitan transport system with the aim of providing rapid, frequent, and comfortable public transport.

 Further reference: Board of Inquiry into Land Transport in Victoria, Victorian Year Book 1975, p.
-634
+634 country railway lines.
+The services on these lines are being replaced by various forms of road transport, and the changes are part of a co-ordinated transport policy for Victoria.